 How to increase survey participation and how to get customer reviews?
-These are the questions which keeps pestering us whenever we think of a survey.
+These are the questions that keep pestering us whenever we think of a survey.
 The answer for this is survey incentives.
-They can help in increasing customer satisfaction survey response rate because it's a known fact that people respond to incentives.
+They can help in increasing customer satisfaction survey response rates because it's a known fact that people respond to incentives.

 Eliminate NO-SHOWS from your Surveyor Poll SHOW-RATE through the power of personalized, commensurate, and instant incentives with Xoxoday PLUM, the gold standard in rewards and experience automation.
 When it comes to incentivizing your users and buyers to share feedback and opinions consistently and spontaneously, PLUM ticks each of the Big 5 zones…